 David Brennan, a former CEO of British pharma AstraZeneca, will replace the exiting David Hallal in an interim capacity while Alexion searches for a new permanent CEO.
 Alexion said Hallal resigned for "personal reasons."

-While former Honeywell CFO David Anderson will take the place of Alexion's outgoing financial chief Vika Sinha, who the drugmaker says is leaving to "pursue other opportunities."
+Former Honeywell CFO David Anderson will take the place of Alexion's outgoing financial chief Vikas Sinha, who the drugmaker says is leaving to "pursue other opportunities."

 The investigation into Soliris sales practices has not yet identified any facts which would require Alexion to update previously reported financials.